 Skip to main content

-Connect your data warehouses and databases to give your agent access to your data schemas.
+Connect your databases to give your agent access to table schemas, descriptions, and sample rows.

 Supported Databases